m3t4f1v3/ebbvn/script.md

 Chronos the Wise: WHAt ! your not supposed to be here

 Antag enters from the left
-Antag changes into Korth.webp
+Antag changes into ed/Korth.webp

 Antag: I have an idea

 Antag: Hear me out
 Zecheru enters from the right
-Zecheru changes into Zecheru.webp
+Zecheru changes into ed/Zecheru.webp
 Zecheru: FINISHED THIS BLOODY THING
 Zecheru: (stupid ass image of some stupid ass pipes)
 Zecheru: NOW I HAVE TO WAIT FOR CONFIRMATION IF ITS GOOD